elliotstokes/gallerific/README.md

 - Currently it is just limited to the most popular photos on instagram.
 - Collision Detection is a bit buggy and you can get stuck in the wall in some places.
+- Automatic genration of map is a bit buggy

 ## Build & Run ##